divyakumars/LU-Decomposition/README.md

 ## Program:
 (i) To find the L and U matrix
 ```
-'''Program to find L and U matrix using LU decomposition.
+Program to find L and U matrix using LU decomposition.
-Developed by: D
+Developed by: DIVYA K
 RegisterNumber: 212222230035
-'''

 import numpy as np
 from scipy.linalg import lu
 a=np.array(eval(input()))